 Not sure what copy would resonate most?
 Tweet it twice.
 Promote the tweet that performs better.
 Want to see which button color drives the most donations?
 Create an A/B test and see which one makes more money.

 The flexibility of digital marketing is one of its greatest strengths – yet not everyone in the nonprofit world can harness this if they’re working with a website that’s hard to update.

 There are all sorts of reasons why websites may not have the flexibility needed to do what you want with it.

-Here’s what we think you should be able to do easily (and how we think about building websites):
+Here’s what we think you should be able to do easily:

 - Create a landing page to promote a new campaign or event

-- Add a CTA button within the page to promote an event, campaign, or email sign-up
+- Add a call to action (CTA) button within the page to promote an event, campaign, or email sign-up

 - Choose to add content, images, and videos to fit your needs